 In the early weeks, gradually increase activities.
 Remain on your feet for more extended periods and improve your walking distances.
-You may return to a sedentary job in as little as 2-3 weeks but with no bending, twisting, or lifting more than 10 pounds.
+You may return to a sedentary job in as little as 1-3 weeks but with no bending, twisting, or lifting more than 10 pounds.
 Sit only in chairs with good lumbar support.
+These restrictions are in place to prevent a reherniation.

 You may start a regular aerobic activity such as vigorous walking, Stairmaster, or low impact aerobic exercise classes if allowed after the first follow up appointment.
-This is typically in 2-3 weeks.
+This is typically within 2-3 weeks.
 Once you are off of any narcotic pain killers, you are free to drive from our standpoint.

-From a mechanical perspective, you lose some motion with any fusion.
-The question becomes how your remaining levels and joints compensate to retain your function and everyday lifestyle.
-Dr. Paul's team rarely relies on braces and extensive immobilization.
-The instrumentation and current spinal techniques generally create enough stability to allow the bones to fuse.
+Dr. Paul's team rarely relies on braces or immobilization.
 As a result, we allow people to move sooner after surgery.
-This also helps to maintain strength and flexibility in the remaining portions of your core and spine.
+This also helps to maintain strength and flexibility of your core and spine.
 If necessary, we typically order physical therapy after your two-week visit with Adam or Kevin.
-Exceptions would include fusions involving four or more levels and people with osteopenia.